‘What about a buffalo?’ asked Grig, shaven-headed focus of the New Flag Committee.

 ‘Designers don’t always stick to the rules.
 That’s why we’re called designers.’
 Grig’s tone bordered on patronising.

-‘All we want is a bold design,’ said Jones, trying to smooth over things, casting his gaze around the room, placating the rest of the Committee.
+‘All we want is a bold design,’ Jones said, trying to smooth over things, casting his gaze around the room, placating the rest of the Committee.

 ‘A horse?’ proffered the designer.